 Introduction

-Copper Fox owns 25% of the project with no cash or capital obligations until production as Teck funds all development and recoups costs from 90% of future free cash flow.
+Pursuant to the SCJV, Copper Fox has no cash or capital obligations until production as Teck funds all development and recoups costs from 90% of future Free Cash Flow.
 This structure gives Copper Fox significant leverage to rising copper prices without dilution.

-Based on the 2021 Preliminary Economic Assessment (PEA), Schaft Creek has a 21-year mine life producing 5.0Blb Cu, 3.7Moz Au, 226Mlb Mo, and 16.4Moz Ag.
-The base case delivers an after-tax NPV 8% of $842M at US$3.25/lb Cu price, IRR of 12.9% and C1 cash costs of $1.00/lb Cu.
-The project is highly sensitive to copper prices with every $0.25/lb increase adding approximately $240M to after-tax NPV.
-Additionally the 2021 PEA only utilized approximately 60% of the mineral resource leaving opportunity for the remaining to be included in a prefeasibility study (PFS) by way of upgrading the Inferred resource to the Indicated resource category.
+Based on the 2021 Preliminary Economic Assessment (PEA), Schaft Creek has a 21-year mine life (maximum NPV pit) producing 5.0Blb Cu, 3.7Moz Au, 226Mlb Mo, and 16.4Moz Ag.
+The base case Cash Flow Model shows an after-tax NPV 8% of US$842M, an IRR of 12.9% and C1 cash costs of US$1.00/lb Cu.
+The metal prices used in the 2021 PEA are; US$3.25/lb Cu, US$1,500/oz Au, US$10/lb Mo, and US$20/oz Ag.
+The project Cash Flow Model is most sensitive to copper prices with every US$0.25/lb increase in copper prices adding approximately US$970M to EBITDA, US$710M to Free Cash Flow and $240M to after-tax NPV.
+Increases in the price of gold and molybdenum above that used in the PEA also significantly impacts the projects economics.
+Additionally, the maximum NPV for the project (21 years) utilized approximately 60% of the mineral resource base which provides future optionality for the remaining (40%) mineral resource base.

 2021 PEA

-In November 2021, Copper Fox filed an independent Preliminary Economic Assessment (PEA) prepared in accordance with National Instrument 43-101 on Schaft Creek (click for report).
+In November 2021, Copper Fox filed an independent PEA prepared in accordance with National Instrument 43-101 on Schaft Creek (Click here for PEA).
 The PEA was prepared under the direction of Tetra Tech Canada Inc. with an effective date of September 10, 2021.
-The effective date of the mineral resource estimate used in the PEA is January 15, 2021.
+The effective date of the mineral resource estimate (MRE) used in the PEA is January 15, 2021.
 Metal Price Assumptions: US$3.25/lb Cu, US$1,500/oz Au, US$10/lb Mo, and US$20/oz Ag.
 The results of the PEA are presented on a 100% project basis and in US$ unless stated otherwise.

-The updated PEA outlined a streamlined and technically optimized development scenario compared to the 2012 Feasibility Study.
-The PEA envisions a 133Ktpd open-pit operation with a 21-year mine life, leveraging a large copper-molybdenum-gold-silver resource and improved mine sequencing to enhance capital efficiency and reduce environmental impact.
+The updated PEA outlined a technically optimized development scenario compared to the 2012 Feasibility Study.
+The PEA envisions a 133Ktpd open-pit operation with a 21-year mine life (maximum NPV pit), leveraging a large copper-molybdenum-gold-silver resource and improved mine sequencing to enhance capital efficiency, improve project base case economics and reduced environmental impact.

 Highlights